fa7ad/fa7ad.github.io/data/posts/03_fp-higher-order-functions.md

 *Notice how I'm trying to avoid naming any data structures?*

-That's partially to not piss of the FP neckbeards and the Lambda gods, but also to make it clear that map can be implemented in any data structure\*.
+That's partially to not piss-off the FP neck-beards and the Lambda gods, but also to make it clear that map can be implemented in any data structure\*.
 Like most FP concepts, it's very abstract and can be applied to a whole grocery list of things.

 JavaScript only implements *map* (natively) in only one Data Structure, **Array**.
 It's implemented as a function on the Array prototype. *But, it doesn't have to be tied down to Arrays (😉)*